Chronic Pelvic Pain

 I am excited when I looked towards the future because now that we understand the true pathology involved in chronic pain our therapies have become more targeted to the actual neuropathic change that occurs.
 There are medications that target specific neurotransmitters involved in this neuropathic up regulation that hold great promise for the future of pain management.
 There are nonsurgical interventions including low level lasers, platelet rich plasma injections and various techniques of neuromodulation that I believe will pave the way for a better life for patients suffering with chronic pelvic pain.
 In the meantime I and many others will continue to work hard with current modalities to help our patients get better.

-New Therapeutic Low Level Laser for Chronic Pelvic Pain
+New SoLa Therapy for Chronic Pelvic Pain